CrossTheRoadElec/Phoenix6-Documentation/source/docs/canivore/canivore-intro.rst

 - Adds a secondary CAN FD bus to the roboRIO

-  - CAN FD improves upon CAN via increased device bandwidth and transfer speed.
-A detailed write-up is available `here <https://store.ctr-electronics.com/can-fd/>`__.
+  - `CAN FD <https://store.ctr-electronics.com/can-fd/>`__ improves upon CAN with increased device bandwidth and transfer speed.

-- Allows the control of CTR Electronics devices on non-roboRIO platforms.
+- Allows the control of CTR Electronics devices on :ref:`non-roboRIO platforms <docs/canivore/canivore-setup:supported systems>`.

 .. important:: Details on licensing your CANivore is available on the :doc:`licensing </docs/licensing/licensing>` page.